 Highbush blueberry is a high-value, specialty crop.
 Once established, an acre of blueberry bushes can produce around 7,000 pounds of berries at a profit of around $3,500, according to a University of Georgia Agricultural Extension bulletin.
 Depending on conditions, a 100-acre blueberry field at the peak of its productivity can yield around $300,000 profit per season.

 Thanks to high profit potential and increasing consumer demand, blueberry acreage has been steadily increasing in the United States since the early 1900s, when USDA botanist Frederick Coville and New Jersey agriculturalist Elizabeth White developed the first commercial berry varieties from wild plants.

-- Slides from a talk Ann gave at Plant Animal Genome Conference, Jan 2014
+- Slides from a presentation given at Plant Animal Genome Conference, Jan 2014